 Analyze your current costs.
 When you understand the cost of energy for your home or small business, you will be better prepared to choose a new energy supplier that will meet your needs.
 Look at what you’ve been spending.
 Before reviewing other suppliers' prices, pull out a recent statement from your local utility or current competitive supplier.
 Review your bill to see how much you have been paying for electric and natural gas supply.

 Consider the supplier’s history.
-Constellation is a subsidiary of Exelon, an energy corporation trusted by energy users all over the country.
+Constellation, one of America’s largest residential energy suppliers, has been in business for more than 25 years providing service in 17 states to more than 2 million customers.
 Is the competitive supplier you are considering well established?
 Do they have a license to serve your state?
 If the supplier is licensed to serve your state, the license number should be easy to find at your state utility commission.

 Look for reputable customer service.
 Look for a company that offers great customer service and promptly replies to questions.
 Ask your friends on Facebook or other social media if they use a particular supplier and how they like the service, or follow the company on social media and look at historical trends to see if there are any consistent complaints.